An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks: Results and discussion

 where $T$ is the number of time steps and $\sigma^2_t$ is the variance at time step $t$ across the whole dataset.
 The correlation between $\Delta Acc$ and $\bar{\sigma}^2_{\mathrm{DS}}$ explains the relationship between the change and accuracy and the differences between the patterns in the dataset.
 A positive correlation is expected because datasets with small variations have similar patterns, even between classes, and would be disturbed from the transformations of the data augmentation methods.

-From Fig.~\ref{fig:correlations}~(e), we find that the expected positive correlations were observed for the CNN-based methods but there was very little correlation for the non-CNN methods.
-The biggest outlier is Rotation with MLP which has a strong negative correlation.
-However, this is not unexpected because the average $\Delta Acc$ is negative for Rotation with MLP.
-Thus, as the variance decreases, the change in accuracy increases and vice versa.
-This is not unexpected because Rotation drastically transforms the pattern as shown in Fig.~\ref{fig:random_examples}~(c).
+From Fig.~\ref{fig:correlations}~(e), we find that the expected positive correlations were observed for all of the models and most of the data augmentation, especially the CNN-based models.
+The only outlier is LSTM which had negative correlations for magnitude domain augmentation methods.

-\subsubsection{Intra-Class Variance}
+\subsubsection{Intra-class variance}

-Finally, we use the intra-class variance, or the variance within classes, as a property of the dataset.
+Next, we use the intra-class variance, or the variance within classes, as a property of the dataset.
 The intra-class variance $\bar{\sigma}^2_{IC}$ is the average element-wise variance, or:

 where $C$ is the number of classes, $N$ is the total number of training patterns, $N_c$ is the number of patterns in class $c$, $T$ is the number time steps, and $\sigma^2_{i}$ is the variance of the patterns in class $c$ at time step $i$.
 Similar to the dataset variance, the expected correlation between $\bar{\sigma}^2_{IC}$ and $\Delta Acc$ is positive.
-The correlations are shown in the final row of Fig.~\ref{fig:correlations}~(f) and it shows that the correlations between intra-class variance and change in accuracy act similar to the overall dataset variance.

-From the correlation findings, we can infer that most models, i.e. MLP, VGG, ResNet, LSTM-FCN, act predictably when provided with data augmentation.
-VGG and ResNet, in particular, had consistency across all of the augmentation methods for the correlations to each of the properties.
-The exception to this was for time series length, where the different augmentation methods had varying effects on the accuracy.
-Conversely, the recurrent-only models seem to have not had a strong relationship between the change in accuracy and dataset properties.
+The correlations are shown in Fig.~\ref{fig:correlations}~(f) and it shows that the correlations between intra-class variance and change in accuracy act similar to the overall dataset variance.
+ResNet especially has a strong correlation between intra-class variation and change in accuracy.